flljy940/tp/docs/DeveloperGuide.md

 1. Initial launch

    1. Download the jar file and copy into an empty folder

-   2. Double-click the jar file
+   2. Make sure you have Java 17 or above installed in your computer

+   3. Open your terminal, cd into the folder you placed the jar file.
+Type java -jar tutorrec.jar and press enter.
        Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 2. Saving window preferences